EvanEdwards/tag/README.md

 - [ ] --force allows overwrite.
 - [ ] --nodup allows overwrite iff both files are identical.
 - [ ] --dry-run shows changes but does not actually rename files.
+- [ ] Plugin system to autotag from metadata or online services.

 # Changelog